primer/figma/CONTRIBUTION.md

 # We love contributions

-We're thrilled that you want to contribute to this primer/figma.
+We're thrilled that you want to contribute to **primer/figma**.
 Your help is essential for keeping it great.

 If you need support with your contribution, please create a [contribution issue](https://github.com/primer/figma/issues/new?assignees=&labels=Component&template=---new-component-or-update.md&title=) or reach out via #primer-figma (internal).